 Employment under an agreement or award in which you work a minimum number of hours and are provided benefits not usually provided to employees employed on a casual basis, such as annual leave and sick/carer's leave.
 This definition includes contractors.

 Police officer

-Means a currently serving sworn in officer employed by the Queensland Police Service.
+Means a currently serving sworn in officer employed by the Queensland Police Service on a 'permanent full-time or part-time basis'.

 Pre-disability income